bibleexchange/church_ministry__textbook/sw/0401_types-of-leaders-in-the-church.md

 ## Mwangalizi

 The Greek word is _episkopē_, which means "overseer."
 In fact, the Neno Biblia Takatifu translates this to be "mwangalizi."
 The title _overseer_ "in its original usage, at least until the time of Ignatius, ...was restricted to those who exercised oversight in the local church. ...the office referred to is quite general and might encompass any position, secular or ecclesiastical, where ‘oversight’ was necessary."<sup>[5]</sup>
-Neno la kigiriki ni episkote-,ikimaanisha “mwangalizi.”kwa kweli neno Biblia Takatifu linatafsiri hii kama “mwangalizi.”Cheo –mwangalizi-“katika matumizi yake halisi,angalau mpaka muda wa Ignasio,…lilikatazwa kwa wale waliokuwa waangalizi wa makanisa ya nyumbani……ofisi ilijulikana kama kawaida na ilijumuisha nafasi yeyote,ya kidunia au kanisa ambalo uangalizi ulikuwa wa muhimu.”<sup>[5]</sup>
+Neno la kigiriki ni episkote-,ikimaanisha "mwangalizi."kwa kweli neno Biblia Takatifu linatafsiri hii kama "mwangalizi."Cheo –mwangalizi-"katika matumizi yake halisi,angalau mpaka muda wa Ignasio,…lilikatazwa kwa wale waliokuwa waangalizi wa makanisa ya nyumbani……ofisi ilijulikana kama kawaida na ilijumuisha nafasi yeyote,ya kidunia au kanisa ambalo uangalizi ulikuwa wa muhimu."<sup>[5]</sup>

 Some people think that overseers and deacons were the same thing, but Philippians 1:1 show them as two separate positions.
 I Timothy 3:1-7 gives a list of qualifications for the overseer.
 The Didache also gives a list of qualifications:
 Baadhi ya watu wanafikiri kwamba waangalizi na mashemasi walikuwa kitu kimoja,lakini Wafilipi 1:1 inawaonyesha kama nafasi mbili tofauti.1Timotheo 3:1-7 inatoa orodha ya sifa za waangalizi.Didache pia inatoa orodha ya sifa: